guijmp/100-days-of-code/log.md

 **Thoughts:** Today I did not check the Book, so I am cureious to see how I fared once I deal with the compilation errors.
 I am happy with today's progress

-**Link to Work:** [Calculator](## Day 4: June 6, 2022

-**Progress:** Started implementation of a new feature to the calculator: user defined variables.

-**Thoughts:** The use of Tokens to allow for a stram with different types was very enlightning.
-I managed to spend some time reading and going through the book implementation but also started implementing it by myself without checking the book.
-I am happy with today's progress.

 **Link to Work:** [Calculator](https://github.com/guijmp/Calculator/commit/98a3c880da1be5dc60e84d85836969f106e801c2)